casdoor/casdoor-website/docs/token/overview.md

 ---
 title: Overview
-description: Introduction to tokens in Casdoor
+description: How Casdoor uses OAuth tokens, JWT formats, and token lifecycle.
-keywords: [token, OAuth]
+keywords: [token, OAuth, JWT, access token, refresh token]
 authors: [sh1luo]
 ---

-Casdoor is built on OAuth and utilizes tokens as users' OAuth tokens.
+Casdoor is built on OAuth and uses tokens for user authentication and authorization.

-## Access Token and ID Token
+## Access token and ID token

-In Casdoor, the `access_token` and `id_token` are **identical**.
-Both tokens contain the same JWT payload with user information and claims.
-This is a design choice in Casdoor that simplifies token management.
+In Casdoor, **`access_token` and `id_token` are the same**.
+Both contain the same JWT payload (user info and claims).
+This design keeps token handling simple.

 This approach means: